-01053S - Science Fiction Grade 12 Prerequisite: English 3A & 3B Or Teacher Approval Type of Credit: LA This course will examine the genre of Science Fiction and explore the common themes, traits, and characteristics that are within the genre.
+01053S - Science Fiction Grade 12

+This course will examine the genre of Science Fiction and explore the common themes, traits, and characteristics that are within the genre.
 We will be looking at a mix of modern and classic Science Fiction novels, TV shows, Movies and Comic Books to broaden our understanding of the genre.

-01053C - Contemporary Literature Grade 12 Prerequisite: English 3A & 3B Or Teacher Approval Type of Credit: LA Students are exposed to a variety of selections from many of the world's best authors, spanning the post-World War 2 era.
+01053C - Contemporary Literature Grade 12

+Students are exposed to a variety of selections from many of the world's best authors, spanning the post-World War 2 era.
 Selections will include a variety of short stories, poetry, drama and novels and will give students a broad look at our modern world and the issues we encounter today.